dianatamas/Getting-and-Cleaning-Data-Exercise/README.md

 For it to work, ensure the following:

 1. Download the UCI HAR Dataset folder
-2. Set the working directory in the parent folder of the UCI HAR Dataset one
+2. In RStudio, set the working directory in the parent folder of UCI HAR Dataset

 ### run_analysis function
 This is the main function to call in order to perform the transformations.